 So, we aren’t there yet, but what is this “universal” about?
 We call a quantum computer “universal” when we can program it for different classes of problems.
 In short, it’s as close as to the “general purpose” concept we can get in quantum computing.

 Universal quantum computers use what is called “Gate model”, that is a circuit made of a set of logic quantum gates (see fig. below) similarly to the transistor-based traditional ones.

 Both IBM and Google have made public a set of API to help people learning the new paradigm…

 Google’s Quantum Computing Playground is no more than a simulator.
 It has GPU accelerated hardware and a web interface which allows users to simulate quantum circuits with a scripting language named QScript.

-IBM on its side made its IBM-Q architecture accessible through a Composer web app, where programmers can build quantum circuits dragging and dropping quantum gates on its graphics interface (see below).
+IBM on its side made its IBM-Q architecture accessible through a Composer web app, where programmers can build quantum circuits by dragging and dropping quantum gates on its graphics interface (see below).

 D-WAVE, an army of more than 2000 qubit